 COMMUNICATIONS FROM HC FINANCIAL ADVISORS, INC.

-We want to meet with you at least once a year to review and update any changes in your goals and objectives, cash requirements or asset allocation targets.
-If we don’t hear from you, we will be calling to schedule a meeting.
+We want to meet with you at least once a year to review and update any changes in your goals and objectives.
 We want you to understand the decisions we are making on your behalf and be comfortable with your asset allocation.
 Please call us with any questions or concerns.

 Stephen C. Biggs, CFP®, CFA